Money, Value & the Sacred

 This is the fourth working in the everyday occult that the companion manuscripts opened, and it is the case the egregore-book pointed straight at.
 The charged mark showed the symbol loaded to fire beneath your reason.
 The oracle showed the mirror that reads you.
 The egregore showed the thoughtform that many minds feed into a kind of life.
 And money is the supreme egregore, the one fed by more minds, more constantly, more anxiously, more hopefully, than any god in history, the thoughtform so total and so woven into survival that it has stopped looking like a belief and started looking like reality itself, like value, like the ground.

-The claim of this book is not that money is evil, nor that it is unreal, nor that you should renounce it, all of which would be false or foolish.
-The claim is that money is a god you serve unaware, and that the whole of the freedom available to you lies in making the service conscious: in seeing what money actually is, where it came from, what it is made of, what it costs, and what, in serving it, you are really trading away.
+Money is not evil, nor unreal, nor a thing to renounce.
+It is a god you serve unaware, and the whole of the freedom available to you lies in making the service conscious: in seeing what money actually is, where it came from, what it is made of, what it costs, and what, in serving it, you are really trading away.
 For money’s deepest secret, the one the practice turns on, is that it is crystallized life, the irreplaceable hours of your finite existence converted into a circulating number, so that the real price of everything money buys is not its cost but the lifetime it took to earn, and the real danger of money is that the god of it, served blind, will take all the hours of the one life it was supposed to serve.

 Here is where we go.
 We will find the nothing in the coin, money as pure collective belief, the supreme egregore, named for a goddess.
 We will recover its sacred origin, born in the temple, governed by gods of wealth, checked at its holiest by the jubilee, the sacred cancellation of debt.
 We will uncover its deepest nature, not a thing but a promise, a debt, a relationship made to circulate.
 We will sort honestly the real collective fact from the crystallized life from the prosperity lie.
 We will face the shadow, Mammon the rival god, the measure that flattens all value, the debt that becomes bondage, and the deepest claim of all, that money served blind takes the very hours of your life.
 And we will end not in how to get more, the wrong question, but in how to be free: to know what you trade, to know your enough, to keep the gift alive against the price, and to make the god a servant at last.